gimlet-io/gimlet-documentation/src/pages/docs/concepts/index.md

 ## Vision

-Kubernetes is percieved to have a high learning curve, complex machinery and only used by large companies for immense scale.
+Kubernetes is perceived to have a high learning curve, complex machinery and only used by large companies for immense scale.

 In practice, Kubernetes is a ten years old technology that is silently used by companies with as little as 10 developers - with great success.